| This

 shielding- it just takes more thickness of lighter wood, for example,

-the distance between your family and the radiation outside also reduces
+Increasing the distance between your family and the radiation outside

 The goals of your family fallout shelter are: